GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/03-message-list.md

 # Message List

-`MessageListView` is one of our core UI components.
-Generally speaking, it's a list of messages for some particular channel.
-The `MessageListView` contains the following list of possible child items:
+`MessageListView` is one of our core UI components, which displays a list of messages for a channel.
+It contains the following list of possible items:

 - Plain text message
 - Text and attachments (media or file) message
 - Deleted message (only for current user)
 - Error message (e.g. autoblocked message with inappropriate content)
-- System message (e.g. some user joined to a channel)
+- System message (e.g. some user joined a channel)
 - Giphy preview
 - Date separator
 - Loading more indicator
 - Thread separator (for thread mode only)
 - Typing indicator

-Using custom attributes and methods in runtime you're able to customize the appearance of this component.
-Also `MessageListView` contains the set of overridable action/option handlers and event listeners.
-By default this component has the following look:
+You're able to customize the appearance of this component using custom attributes as well as method calls at runtime. `MessageListView` also contains the set of overridable action/option handlers and event listeners.
+By default, this component has the following look:

 | Light Mode | Dark Mode |
 | --- | --- |
 |![Message list overview in light mode](../../assets/message_list_view_overview_light.png)|![Message list overview in dark mode](../../assets/message_list_view_overview_dark.png)|

 ## Usage

-If you want to use all default features and default design of this component then start is easy.
-It consists of two steps:
+If you want to use all default features and default design of this component then getting started with it is easy:

-1. Adding component to your xml layout hierarchy
+1. Add the component to your xml layout hierarchy.
-2. Bind out-of-box `MessageListViewModel` and `MessageLisView`.
+2. Bind it with a `MessageListViewModel`.

-### Adding to xml layout
 Adding `MessageListView` to your layout is easy as inserting following lines to your layout hierarchy (example for `ConstraintLayout`):

 ```xml